tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Tests for data quality may serve two purposes: Quality Control and Quality Assurance.

 - In Quality Assurance ([QA](<../../../index.md#glossary_QA> "Quality Assurance.
-See [User's Guide #2.1](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/guide/users/index.md#21-quality-control-and-quality-assurance-non-normative).
-Data are evaluated for fitness for use an…")), data are evaluated for fitness for use and are filtered down to just those data that are fit for that use.
+See [User's Guide #2.1](docs/guide/users/index.md#21-quality-control-and-quality-assurance-non-normative).
+Data are evaluated for fitness for use and are filtered down to just those data that are fit…")), data are evaluated for fitness for use and are filtered down to just those data that are fit for that use.

 - In Quality Control ([QC](<../../../index.md#glossary_QC> "Quality Control.
-See [User's Guide #2.1](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/guide/users/index.md#21-quality-control-and-quality-assurance-non-normative).
-Tests are used to identify data that are no…")), Tests are used to identify data that are not fit for particular uses, with the goal of improving the data quality, and the Tests may propose changes to improve the quality of the data.
+See [User's Guide #2.1](docs/guide/users/index.md#21-quality-control-and-quality-assurance-non-normative).
+Tests are used to identify data that are not fit for particular uses, with the goal of improvin…")), Tests are used to identify data that are not fit for particular uses, with the goal of improving the data quality, and the Tests may propose changes to improve the quality of the data.

 The success of `Quality Assurance` and `Quality Control` depends on organizational context and resources.
 These include establishing clear validation, monitoring, and feedback procedures to maintain high quality data, and encouraging collaboration among data custodians, analysts, and end-users to ensure data quality aligns with practical needs and supports reliable decisions.
 It also requires developing formal methodologies to understand and process the Test outputs in the `Data Quality Reports`.